Comments

 Bruce CowlingRating70%

 Texas farm boy Monty Stratton (Stewart) demonstrates a knack for throwing a baseball.
 He manages to get a tryout with the Chicago White Sox that is followed by a contract.
-A teammate introduces him to a young woman named Ethel (Allyson) and soon they are married and raising a family., 1h33
+A teammate introduces him to a young woman named Ethel (Allyson) and soon they are married and raising a family., 2h13

-Directed by Harmon JonesOrigin USAGenres Drama,
+Directed by Bennett MillerOrigin USAGenres Drama,

 BiographyThemes Sports films,